 - A case for your glasses or contacts

 - Your Health Care Proxy form, if you have completed one

-Please arrive at the Surgical Day Hospital (SDH) at 1275 York Avenue (between East 67th and East 68th Streets).
-This is the main building of MSK.
-Take the M elevator to the 2nd floor.
+Your procedure will be at MSK’s main hospital, located at 1275 York Avenue between East 67th and East 68th Streets.
+Take the M elevators to the Presurgical Center (PSC) on the 2nd floor.

 After your ablation, you will have a small dressing on the site where the needle was inserted.Back to top

 When you wake up after your surgery, you will be in the Post-Anesthesia Care Unit (PACU).
 A nurse will be monitoring you.

 While you’re in the hospital, let your doctor or nurse know if you have pain.
 They will give you medication for your pain.

 If you’re going home the same day, your nurse will remove your IV.
 Your nurse will explain your discharge instructions to both you and your caregiver before you go home.